Church of St. Edward, Busto Arsizio: Bell tower

 Construction of the bell tower began in 2002, and concluded in 2003.
 The construction of the steel frame though began in 1946, but due to lack of funds it wasn't completed for another 57 years.
 It has the same style of bare brick like the church.
 There are 11 bells.
 On the side of the bell tower, facing the road, there are two plaques, one commemorating the church's involvement in the liberation of Italy, and the other commemorating the construction of the bell tower.
 Standing at 52 meters, the bell tower is the tallest in Busto Arsizio.
-In 2024, the bell tower was opened for the first time since its construction to the public, with guided tours being offered one weekend a year.
+In 2024, the bell tower was opened for the first time to the public since its construction, with guided tours being offered one weekend a year.